rustomax/rust-iterators/README.md

 // output: result = 55
 ```

-Perhaps the easiest way to understand what `fold()` does in this example is to re-write it in a more procedural fashion:
+Perhaps the easiest way to understand what is happening here is to rewrite the example above in a more procedural fashion:

 ```rust
 #![feature(inclusive_range_syntax)]